Gaetano Koch: Biography

 Koch was born in Rome on 9 January 1849.
 He studied Engineering and Architecture at Sapienza University of Rome, where he took his degree in 1872.
 Koch entered the profession at the age of 23, working in the technical department of the Società dell’Esquilina in the neo-Cinquecento tradition followed in Roman circles by Pietro Camporese the Elder and by Cosimo Morelli.
 Koch’s debut for this firm, in 1882, was the large group of buildings in the middle of Piazza Vittorio Emanuele II in Rome.
 He was subsequently invited, together with Pio Piacentini and Francesco Azzuri, to take part in the competition (1882) for the headquarters of the Banca Nazionale (now Bank of Italy) on Via Nazionale.
 After an attempt by the prestigious state body to find a compromise between the designs of Koch and those of Piacentini, in 1885 the outcome of this competition, initially judged by Camillo Boito alone, was victory for Koch’s solution (completed 1892).

-The Banca Nazionale has two large courtyards within imposing elevations, which are emphatically divided horizontally into its three storeys.
+The Banca Nazionale has two large courtyards within high elevations, which are divided horizontally into its three storeys.
 The main façade has two entrance pavilions, one to each court, at either end of the emphasized central thirteen bays.
-Built particularly soundly and with all the latest technology, the project established Koch as a designer of authority and prestige – a reputation that continued throughout his working life.
+Built with all the latest technology, the project established Koch as a designer of authority and prestige – a reputation that continued throughout his working life.
 Monumental yet without the pomposity of the Palace of Justice by Guglielmo Calderini or the Victor Emanuel monument by Giuseppe Sacconi, the Banca Nazionale is proof of the flexibility of the Roman palazzo type of building, though extended well beyond its normal scale.